adamjtaylor/tubemoji/README.md

 # tubemoji
-Renaming London Underground stations with emoji :ch:
+Renaming London Underground stations with emoji

 ## How to emoji in markdown
 Use the following reference for markdown emoji codes